annasapsfordfrancis/fantasy-name-generator/README.md

 ### Markov Chains
 I was inspired to learn more about Markov chains when I came across Sam Twidale's [Markov Namegen project](https://www.samcodes.co.uk/project/markov-namegen/).

-You can find a nice explanation of the way Markov chains work here.
+If you want to find out more about Markov chains check out [Daniel Schiffman's video](https://www.youtube.com/watch?v=eGFJ8vugIWA) for a super-accessible introduction!

 The names that Markov chains generate can be very realistic, they can also be quite funny.
 I decided that the occasional silly name was all part of the experience!